steven-phun/JavaScript-Projects/README.md

 Project Difficulties

-- Working with different table sizes based on the difficulty choosen.
+- Working with multiple game levels on one project.

-- Implementing a variation of the flood fill algorithm.
+- Implementing a flood fill algorithm.

 Developed in